arjsin/channels/README.md

 ## Features
 - Simple API with JavaScript's async iterators for receivers
 - Broadcast on MultiReceiverChannel
-- Observe on object and manual notify
+- Observe on object and notify manually
 - Mutex

 ## Examples